If you suffer from anxiety, you are certainly not alone.

 How Does ISTDP Work with anxiety?

-ISTDP therapy works by addressing the underlying emotional conflicts that trigger anxiety in the first place.
+ISTDP therapy works by addressing the underlying emotional and psychological conflicts that trigger anxiety in the first place.

-Anxiety is our 'threat response system', its hardwired to try and keep us safe, in an evolutionary sense, if we were under attack from a predator we need the adrenaline rush to keep us safe from the threat.
+Anxiety is our 'threat response system', its hardwired to try and keep us safe, in an evolutionary sense, if we were under attack from a predator we need the adrenaline rush to keep us safe from the threat by either fighting or fleeing the situation.

 Once they have been resolved then there is no need for the anxiety to be triggered and therefore the anxiety will reduce or resolve.